Showing posts with label theme. Show all posts

 Day 2 & 3: Saturday 10 & Sunday 11, November 2001

-The Silver Dollar City RV Park ran a shuttle bus back and forth from the RV park to Silver Dollar City Theme park.
+The Silver Dollar City RV Park ran a shuttle bus between the RV park and the Silver Dollar City Theme Park.

-We were at Silver Dollar City Park from the moment it opened to the minute it closed both days.
+We were at Silver Dollar City Park from the moment it opened until it closed both days.

-We watched all the shows, we traveled inside Marvel Cave, which is also part of the park with no extra cost.
+We watched all the shows and traveled inside Marvel Cave, which is also part of the park, at no extra cost.

 Silver Dollar Coffin